 Project News: Ridge View Secondary CollegeOffice Line is proud to have provided our product for the newly completed Ridge View Secondary College in collaboration with Parry & Rosenthal Architects & the Department of Education.

 Office Line recently provided interior design services and supplied bespoke furniture solutions for Emmanuel Catholic College's new learning areas.

-Spark Imagination with Inspiring Learning Spaces
+Spark Imagination and Creativity with Inspiring Learning Spaces